Esri/dictionary-renderer-toolkit/docs/understanding-the-dictionary.md

 **_dictionary_version_**

 This is the version of the dictionary.
 The minimum version number for a custom dictionary is `2.0.0`.
+This documentation covers version 3.0.0.
+For documentation of version 2.0.0, see the archived [branch](https://github.com/Esri/dictionary-renderer-toolkit/tree/release/2.0.0) of this repository.
+For details on how to upgrade a dictionary, see [Upgrading dictionary styles from a previous version
+](docs\upgrading-dictionary-styles-from-a-previous-version.md).
+Version `3.0.0` or higher is required to share the dictionary as a web style.

 **_arcade_version_**

 The Arcade version indicates the minimum version of Arcade needed to consume the script.
 The minimum Arcade version for a custom dictionary is `1.5.0`.

 ## Dictionary configuration
 This JSON object defines attributes that appear in the user interface to allow connection to database attributes.
-These attributes become available as variables in the script, prefixed by the `$` character.
+These attributes become available as attributes in the `$config` global variable.

 ### Configuration
 This section lists options that are not feature-dependent.
 Only text values are supported.